Denwar-Ismail-Wafaa/readict/README.md

 # readict
-A pdf with offline dictionary
+A pdf with an offline dictionary